-Over the last six years, Resource Media staff has gone from 90 percent white to just over half people of color, and our board has gone from 10 percent POC to 30 percent POC.
-We have diversified the make-up of our senior management, going from all white managers to a management cohort of three POC and five white staff.
-And, we're in the process of hiring a new Executive Director.
+Over the last seven years, Resource Media staff has gone from 90 percent white to a BIPOC-led, BIPOCmajority staff team.
+Our board has gone from 10 to 40 percent BIPOC.
+We have diversified the make-up of senior management, going from all white managers to a management cohort of six BIPOC and four white staff, with a BIPOC executive director.
 Our most recent internal staff survey showed 94 percent of staff feel welcome given their identities, and 88 percent feel comfortable expressing their identity with colleagues and clients.
-The survey also showed many staff are unclear about promotion paths, and clarifying this as a focus for future work.
+The survey also showed many staff are unclear about promotion paths, and clarifying this a current priority.